Council Tax and Financial support

-If you are having trouble paying your Council Tax bill and you are of working age, you can apply for Council Tax Reduction.
+If you are having trouble paying your Council Tax bill and you are of working age, you can apply online at Apply for Council Tax Reduction.

 If you are still not able to pay your Council Tax, please contact us and we are able to put together a personalised payment plan for you while you are in financial difficulties.

 This can be done at any time over the next few weeks by contacting the Council Tax Team on 01909 533 234.